European Traveler

 © Rhaetische Bahn: swiss-image.ch/Andrea Badrutt

-From Zermatt (1604 m) with the famous Matterhorn, the trains go down to the Rhone Valley (Brig at 670 m).
+From Zermatt (1604 m) with the famous Matterhorn, the Glacier Express trains go down to the Rhone Valley (Brig at 670 m).
 Since the completion of the Furka base tunnel, the Glacier Express can operate year-round.
 It no longer travels through the Furka pass and travelers no longer see the Rhone Glacier, after which the train is named.

 The historic Furka Steam Train still makes the journey on special trips during summer.